dykstrom/mazela-man/05-chapter-5/README.md

 There seems to be much going on here, but in reality we are just doing almost the same thing for a number of different cases.
-The first if-else statement has to do with changing the direction of the entity by setting dx and dy to new values.
+The first if-else statement has to do with changing the direction of the entity by setting `dx` and `dy` to new values.
 The second if-else statement changes the view of the entity depending on the direction it moves.

-The logic of the first if-else statement is "if the entity is moving left or right, it will randomly turn up or down, and if the entity is moving up or down, it will randomly turn left or right".
+The logic of the first if-else statement is _if the entity is moving left or right, it will randomly turn up or down, and if the entity is moving up or down, it will randomly turn left or right_.
 That is all there is to the AI of the ghosts in this implementation.
 "But wait, you say, what about the entity.translateX(2) and similar statements?"
 Yes, that is a hack to overcome a limitation in the collision detection.
 Since we are not using the physics engine to detect the collisions between ghosts and walls, the entities do not stop automatically when they collide.
-When the onCollisionBegin method is called, the entities _have already_ collided, and are now overlapping in the game world.
+When the `onCollisionBegin` method is called, the entities _have already_ collided, and are now overlapping in the game world.
 If we just change direction and move on, the collision will still be going on, which will cause problems with the next collision.
 To avoid that, we move the entity back two pixels in the direction it came from, which ends the collision.
 This does not feel like an optimal solution, but it is some kind of solution.
 Probably, the real solution is to use the physics engine for ghost-wall collisions as well...

 The second if-else statement does not contain any mysteries.
 Depending on the direction the entity is now travelling we add the correct texture to the view, after first removing